Hasan1256/Healthcare-Analysis/README.md

 # Healthcare Insights Dashboard using Power BI

 ## Executive Summary
 This project utilizes Power BI to analyze inpatient discharge data from healthcare facilities, focusing on procedures like total hip replacements.
-The dashboard highlights key metrics such as treatment costs, length of stay, patient demographics, and outcomes.
+The dashboard highlights key metrics such as treatment costs, length of stay and hospital profiles.
 These insights can guide healthcare administrators in optimizing operational efficiency and improving patient outcomes.

 ## Tools and Skills
 Power BI: Developed dynamic visualizations and an interactive dashboard.